RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 Bit-splitting does not, in itself, provide access logs; option D is incorrect.

-### Question # 79 - If bit-splitting is used to store data sets across multiple jurisdictions, how may this enhance security?
+### [important] Question # 79 - If bit-splitting is used to store data sets across multiple jurisdictions, how may this enhance security?
-A. By making seizure of data by law enforcement more difficult
+A. **By making seizure of data by law enforcement more difficult**
 B. By hiding it from attackers in a specific jurisdiction
 C. By ensuring that users can only accidentally disclose data to one geographic area
 D. By restricting privilege user access